biicode/docs/start/helloworld.rst

         Open eclipse, select "Import > (General) > Existing project into Workspace" and select folder "/path/to/your/biicode_workspace/hello"

-In the previous figure, an assistant asks you for hive language, if you want to generate an hello world also asks for your IDE family as well as your build type.
+In the previous figure, an assistant asks you for hive language, your block name, if you want to generate an hello world, your IDE family and your build type.
 The highlighted line indicates that the process worked fine.
 Inside your workspace you will find a new folder named ``hello`` containing the subfolders ``bii``, ``deps`` and ``blocks``.

 Just code!
 ^^^^^^^^^^